texstudio-org/texstudio/utilities/manual/source/editing.md

 ![TOC View](images/TOC_standard.webp)

 The image shows this: A root file named `document.tex` that includes the file named `file1.tex`.
-The root file contains the section \"Main text\", while `file1.tex` contains the subsection \"External\".
+The root file contains the section "Main text", while `file1.tex` contains the subsection "External".
 By placing the mouse pointer over this subsection in the TOC view, you find the file name `file1.tex` in the mouse-over.
 This works even if the file is not open (but the document must be loaded by TeXstudio, see Automatically load